 For today’s Throwback Thursday, I somehow stumbled across this video on YouTube… it’s a video from 1946 that was produced by General Motors, their industrial engineering staff, the General Motors Institute (now Kettering University), and the University of Iowa.

-In this post, I’ll be presenting a parody video of Keith Olbermann‘s “worst persons in the sports world” videos.
 I don’t know how much overlap there is in people who read my blog and people who are fans of Olbermann.
 I’ve always been a big fan of Olbermann the sports guy… Olbermann the political commentator not so much.
 But, “the worst persons in the world” is a bit that he’s done on MSNBC and ESPN.

 A #Kaizen Example from St. Francis: From “Flavored Snot” to Applesauce [Videos] – And a New On-Site Workshop!